 What pastors DON’T want for Pastor Appreciation Month

 Every October, pastors everywhere get showered with a plethora of useless gifts from their congregation members.
 Mugs, pens, and small plaques are among the biggest culprits.
 While these items may seem quaint and thoughtful at the time, the truth is that many of them will eventually end up on a shelf, packed away, or even worse in the trash.

 After all, no one wants to hoard a pile of trinket gifts with no practical value.
 Your pastors deserve far better than the cheapest gift at your local dollar store.

 What pastors REALLY want for Pastor Appreciation Month

-In the end, it doesn’t matter if you go with the hobby based item or gift card based experience option from above.
-Your pastor will love both!
+In the end, it doesn’t matter if you go with the hobby-based item, a gift card experience, or a new Bible.
+Your pastor will love any of them!
 When giving, be sure to include a handwritten personal card telling your pastor how much they mean to you and that they are doing a great job.

 Ultimately, the purpose of Pastor Appreciation Month is not to donate all your useless junk or use up the extra cards you have lying around the house.
 The purpose is to truly give back to those who have given you so much.
 If you’re still having trouble, consider a card with one of these Pastor Appreciation poems.

 During this time, we should show our pastors the love of Christ and really get to know them – not just as mentors, but as friends and fellow believers.